uditgaurav/onboard_pipeline/README.md

 #### Stage: Onboard Chaos
 - **Identifier**: onboard_chaos
 - **Type**: Custom
-- **Description**: This stage encompasses several steps to deploy and configure the necessary components for chaos engineering.
+- **Description**: This stage encompasses several steps to deploy and configure the necessary components for harness chaos engineering.

   1. **Step: Create Onboard Util Pod**
      - Executes a shell script to create a utility pod for onboarding.